External Monitor with Camera Control for LUMIX BGH1 BS1H – Portkeys LH5P review by sumizoon

 The LH5P is calibrated at the factory for proper color reproduction, but users can calibrate it using Xrite i1 Display Pro if necessary.

 Many people who want to use an external monitor may want to check the image which is being shot on a large screen.
 The size of a camera’s rear LCD makes it difficult to check the focus, even if you use peaking.
-In addition to checking the focus, there is a big difference in visibility between the external monitor and the LCD on the back of the camera when checking for fine dust or reflected objects.
+In addition to checking the focus, there is a big difference in visibility between the external camera screen and the LCD on the back of the camera when checking for fine dust or reflected objects.
 I’m sure many of you have had the experience of checking your data on a PC and finding that something you didn’t notice at the time you took the picture or that there was dust in the picture.
 In such cases, an external monitor can be of great help.

 External monitors generally have many features, but I would like to list some of the major ones for the LH5P.